dalcantara7/obsidian-auto-moc/README.md

 ## Known issues

-As of now, previous known issues have been resolved.
+As of now, all known issues have been resolved.
 It is possible there are still bugs.
 If you come across one, please do report it under the issues tab in GitHub.

 ## Pricing